Thank you for reading our post, please rate this article at the end.

 Lures/baits

-If using lures, make sure to use shorter lures that mimic small fish.
-And if using live bait, go for plant foods such as corn and peas or for bread balls.
-Bread balls sized as a large grape should be good enough.
-Fish pellets also work great with tilapia.
+If using lures, use shorter lures that mimic small fish.
+Using live bait, go for plant foods such as corn, peas, or bread balls.
+Bread balls the size of a large grape should be good enough.
+Fish pellets also work great with Tilapia.

 Hooks